Skip to Content

 EWEB measures how much water we deliver to your home through the water meter, which works like a ticket counter at the entrance to your home’s plumbing system.
 It records the flow of water into your home so EWEB knows how much to bill you each month.

 For most of EWEB’s 113 years of service to the people of Eugene, EWEB meter readers would visit your home, look at the cumulative count on your water meter, and subtract last month’s reading to measure how much water flowed into your home to calculate your bill.
+(The average monthly usage for EWEB customers inside the city limits is 9,000 gallons/month.)

-Mechanical meters are not effective leak detectors, however, because leaks would only be noticed at the end of the month and only when a customer’s bill is significantly higher than normal.
+Reading the meter once a month solely measures volume and so mechanical meters are not effective leak detectors.
+Leaks would only be noticed at the end of the month and only when a customer’s bill is significantly higher than normal.
 Small leaks could go unnoticed for years.

 Over the past several years, EWEB has upgraded outdated, mechanical meters with “smart” meters that transmit usage data every four hours over a secure wireless network.